Know Your Rights at Work: Tenure, Title VII, and Title IX

 Under federal law, you are protected against discrimination by Title VII and Title IX.

-Title VII makes it unlawful to discriminate against any employee or applicant for employment because of her or his sex.
-Title VII applies to private and public colleges and universities and generally to federal, local, or state organizations with 15 or more employees.
+Title VII makes it unlawful to discriminate against any employee or applicant for employment based on sex.
+The law applies to private and public colleges and universities, as well as federal, local, and state organizations and businesses with 15 or more employees.
+Additionally, Title IX makes it unlawful to discriminate on the basis of sex against any staff member or student in educational programs or activities that receive federal funding, as most colleges and universities do.

-Both Title VII and Title IX protect faculty members from gender discrimination during the hiring process, termination, promotion considerations, job training, or any other condition or privilege of employment.
+Both Title VII and Title IX protect faculty members from sex discrimination during the hiring process, promotion considerations, job training, termination proceedings or any other condition or privilege of employment.

-Additionally, some states have adopted stronger protections against sexual harassment beyond Title VII and Title IX.
-For more information, check your state’s relevant laws or contact an employment lawyer in your state.
+Some states have adopted protections against sex discrimination in addition to those in Title VII and Title IX.
+For more information, check your state’s relevant laws.

 Can my employer punish me after I complain about gender discrimination?

-No. Title VII and Title IX forbid employers from retaliating against you if you file a charge of or speak out against gender discrimination.
-These laws also protect you from retaliation if you choose to participate in an investigation, proceeding, or hearing on behalf of a co-worker who you believe has had her or his rights violated under Title VII and Title IX.
+No. Title VII and Title IX forbid employers from retaliating against you if you file a complaint or take other action against sex discrimination in your workplace.
+These laws also protect you from retaliation if you choose to participate in an investigation, proceeding or hearing on behalf of a co-worker who you believe has had his or her rights violated under Title VII and/or Title IX.

 Where can I file a formal complaint if I believe my tenure was denied because of sex discrimination?
 Can I file a lawsuit?

-Although you likely have the right to file a lawsuit under Title VII, you need to file a complaint with the EEOC first.
-Separately, you can also file a lawsuit under Title IX whether or not you file a complaint with the OCR.
+If you want to file a civil lawsuit instead, for Title VII, you would need to file a complaint with the EEOC first.
+For Title IX, you do not need to file an initial complaint with OCR.

 If I’m not sure that I want to file a formal complaint, what steps can I take to protect myself?